 Blepharoplasty Upper & Lower Eye Lift

-Kensington Medical specialises in eyelid surgery and eye bag removal surgery.
+Kensington Medical specialises in blepharoplasty uooer eyelid surgery and eye bag removal surgery in London.
 If you feel you have sagging or hooded eyelids or under eyebags, we can help.
 Read on to find out about the best eyelid and eyebag removal plastic surgeons in the UK, the most frequently asked questions and what to expect before the procedure, on the day of the procedure and our special aftercare.

-In its 2022 annual audit, the British Association of Aesthetic Plastic Surgeons (BAAPS) estimated that eye lid surgery and under eye bag surgery was one of the most popular cosmetic surgery procedures in the UK, with 2,778 cases performed in 2022, up 78%.
+In its 2023 the British Association of Aesthetic Plastic Surgeons (BAAPS) estimated that eye lid surgery and under eye bag surgery was one of the most popular cosmetic surgery procedures in the UK, with 2,769 cases performed in 2023.
 For men, blepharoplasty was the second most popular procedure.

 Discover confidence with expert surgeons